moj-analytical-services/user-guidance/source/documentation/github/organisation-management.md

 GitHub repositories are automatically archived when there is no activity on the `main` or `master` branch for more than 1.5 years.

-If you still need a repository that has been archived, [contact](#contact) the Operations Engineering Team.
+If you still need a repository that has been archived, [contact the Developer Experience team on Slack](https://moj.enterprise.slack.com/archives/C0AJBK3P5A8).
 Where a repository is inactive but should not be archived, it can be added to an allow list, so it is not archived again in future.

 ### Moving members with direct repository access to teams